Quick Summary of Blue Exorcist Kyoto Saga Episode 2

 Interesting Characters Like Renzo and His Brother Kinzo

 In an example of endearing character moments, we get to see Renzo embarrassed by his brother Kinzo Shima.
 What else are brothers for?
 Capture from the Crunchyroll stream.

 This show presents such interesting characters.
 It could have glossed over the bus ride to the inn, but instead, it showed us how Renzo felt embarrassed over his brother Kinzo Shima’s schtick.
 It could have ignored Ryuji’s mom Torako Suguro and her reaction to his hair color, but instead, it gave us a glimpse into these character’s interactions.
 That kind of thing makes the characters come alive.

 I laughed (literally out loud) at Rin’s reaction to Torako.
 He had expected her to have as bad a temper as her son; instead, he was shocked to see she was actually very personable (once she got over her son dying his hair).

-Apparently, Ryuji’s magic is not to be taken lightly.
+Apparently, Ryuji controls impressive magic.
 He struck down Mamushi’s attack, and she’s considerably more experienced that the ExWire.
-He also took the high road when he admonished them to stop fighting and concentrate on defeating their common enemy.
-He didn’t even lose his temper when she baited him by insulting his father.
+Then, he took the high road when he admonished them to stop fighting and concentrate on defeating their common enemy.
+Ryuji didn’t even lose his temper when she baited him by insulting his father.